ibm-cloud-docs/monitoring/iam/iam_grant_team_secure.md

 Teams provide additional security by only allowing users to see metrics that are related to the infrastructure where their apps are deployed, as opposed to the entire infrastructure of the account.
 For example, in a Kubernetes cluster, you could grant a group of developers access to only see reports from scanned images from 1 `kubernestes.namespace` where their application is deployed.

-In a {{site.data.keyword.mon_short}} Secure instance, you can define 1 or more teams.
+In a {{site.data.keyword.mon_full_notm}} instance, you can define 1 or more teams.
 A team provides an isolated workspace for a user or group of users to have access to metrics with a defined scope.

-A {{site.data.keyword.mon_short}} Secure instance includes the **Secure operations** teams.
+A {{site.data.keyword.mon_full_notm}} instance includes the **Secure operations** teams.

 By default, users are granted access to the `Secure operations` team or to the team that is configured as the default team by the instance administrator.